lineality/Online_Voting_Using_One_Time_Pads/README.md

 note: comments on nate silver, comments on election results, but not a rigorous analysis.

+## Modeling and Elections
+- tests vs. models
+- representation and region of vote (jerimandering or not)
+- election observation and inspection
+- election prediction

 ## Books on Secure Computer Systems & Networks
 #### [case study] Sandworm